yomsebr/Activity1-Yomsen--Tsegaye/README.md

 **Step 6:** Hop back into vscode on the part 2 branch and create the following folder in the root directory `.github`.
 This is where we will store our template.
 GitHub knows to look in this folder.

+**Root Directory:** It is just the very first folder in your repo.
+In your case it would be anything inside the CIS496-GitActivity-YourName folder.

 **Step 7:** Create a file `pull_request_template.md` and add the following text inside.

 ```md